-In 2010 we purchased 931 acres of undeveloped land located in unincorporated Arapahoe County known as Sky Ranch.
+In 2010 we purchased approximately 931 acres of undeveloped land located in unincorporated Arapahoe County known as Sky Ranch.
 Sky Ranch is located directly adjacent to I-70, 16 miles east of downtown Denver, 4 miles north of the Lowry Range, and 4 miles south of Denver International Airport.
-The financing of the Sky Ranch acquisition is described in greater detail in Note 4 - Water Assets to the accompanying financial statements.

-The property includes rights to 820 acre feet of water, has been zoned for residential, commercial and retail uses and may include up to 4,850 SFE's.
+The property includes rights to 820 acre feet of water, approximately 640 acres of oil & gas mineral rights, and has been zoned for residential, commercial and retail uses which may include up to 4,850 SFE's.
 There is currently no development at Sky Ranch.
-We currently lease the land to an area farmer.
-We envision that when development at Sky Ranch begins, the development will be in the form of entry level housing (houses costing less than \$300,000).
-We plan to partner with national home builders/developers to develop the Sky Ranch property.
+We currently lease the land to an area farmer and have leased the minerals to ConocoPhillips.
+We envision that when development at Sky Ranch begins, the development will be in the form of entry level housing (houses costing less than \$300,000); however, we are still evaluating the best use for the property.
+We plan to partner with home builders/developers to develop the Sky Ranch property.
 We are anticipating that the home builder/developer will construct infrastructure such as roads, curbs and gutters, and we will construct the necessary water and wastewater systems.
 Our plan is to provide the market with competitively priced lots that are ready for development together with affordable, sustainable, environmentally sound water and wastewater services.
-We anticipate working with the builders/developers to bring a product to the Denver market that is both affordable and desirable.
 Although timing for development of this property is unknown, some land development experts believe the entry level housing market is among the most active housing products in the Denver metropolitan area.
-At full development, the water and wastewater utilities at Sky Ranch are anticipated to generate in excess of \$132 million in tap fee revenue and approximately \$7 million annually in wholesale service fee revenue (based on current fees and charges).
+At full development, the water and wastewater utilities at Sky Ranch are anticipated to generate in excess of \$145 million in tap fee revenue and approximately \$7.5 million annually in wholesale water and wastewater service fee revenue (based on current fees and charges).

 Oil and Gas Lease - On March 10, 2011, we entered into a Paid-Up Oil and Gas Lease (the "O&G Lease") and Surface Use and Damage Agreement (the "Surface Use Agreement") with Anadarko E&P Company, L.P. ("Anadarko"), a wholly owned subsidiary of Anadarko Petroleum Company.
 The O&G Lease seeks to capitalize on the growing interest in the region's Niobrara Oil Formation.
 Pursuant to the O&G Lease, we received an up-front payment of \$1,900 per net mineral leased acre, or \$1,243,400, and 20% of gross proceeds royalty (less certain taxes) from the sale of any oil and gas produced from our property.
-In December of 2012 the O&G Lease was purchased by a wholly owned subsidiary of ConocoPhillips Company ("ConocoPhillips").
-The O&G Lease has a term of three (3) years commencing on March 10, 2011.
-If ConocoPhillips commences drilling and has a producing well on Sky Ranch or lands pooled or unitized with Sky Ranch, the O&G Lease will continue in effect for as long as oil or gas is being produced.
-If there is no production by the end of the initial term, ConocoPhillips may extend the O&G Lease for an additional two (2) years by paying us an up-front payment equal to the initial up-front payment noted above.
+In December of 2012 the O&G Lease was purchased by a wholly owned subsidiary of ConocoPhillips.
+The O&G Lease had a term of three (3) years commencing on March 10, 2011.
+The lease was extended for an additional two (2) years and we received an additional up-front payment for the extension of \$1,243,400.
 Pursuant to the Surface Use Agreement, ConocoPhillips may drill on up to three well pad sites on the Sky Ranch property covered under the O&G Lease.
 Additionally, we will receive \$3,000 per acre for land that is permanently disturbed for use in the oil and gas exploration and production.
-During October 2013 three well permit applications were filed.
+During October 2013, ConocoPhillips filed three well permit applications.
 One permit is for a well to be drilled on the Sky Ranch property.
+Drilling of this the first well was completed in September 2014.
 The remaining two permits are for wells to be drilled off of Sky Ranch, but will be drilled into the formation under the Sky Ranch property.